How to translate your website to Chinese

 You would think Chinese translators would have been panicking when Google Translate came along.
 These days you can plug in a website in any language and get a translation in any language.
 Job done.
 Except Google is banned in China and maybe a machine translation might not serve you well, as the following website bloopers revealed:

 - 30% off (7折优惠) was reflected as 70% off – might make a big difference to the bottom line.

 - “What screw will you use” rather than “What’s On” （上什么）.
 A screw loose here!

 Interestingly, over 60% of webpages on the internet are in English (Wikipedia), however English is spoken by only 13% as native; Chinese is spoken by 1.4 billion people; but only 1.4% of the world’s web pages are in Chinese (Wikipedia)!
 There might be 2 billion people in the world learning English, but – guess what – they will be wanting content in their native languages when they go online.

 As of January 2020, English was the most popular language online, representing 25.9 percent of worldwide internet users.
 Chinese was ranked second with a 19.4 percent share.
 The top ten languages accounted for 76.9 percent of global internet users.
-The large share of Chinese-language content is due to the fact that China is by far the country with the most internet users worldwide (statista.com).
+The large share of Chinese content marketing is due to the fact that China is by far the country with the most internet users worldwide (statista.com).
 Chinese is 8th on the list of daily page views (behind English, Japanese, Spanish, German, Russian, French and Italian).
 It will increase rapidly, we believe.

 Something your competitors are not doing